yusen-luan/tp/docs/UserGuide.md

 * All students: `Marked attendance for all students: Week [week] - [status] ([count] students)` or `Unmarked attendance for all students: Week [week] ([count] students)`

 **Error messages:**
-* If the index is invalid: `The person index provided is invalid`
+* If the index is invalid: `The student index provided is invalid`
 * If the student ID is not found: `No student found with ID: [ID]`
 * If the week is invalid: `Week should be a number between 1 and 13 (inclusive)`
 * If the status is invalid: `Invalid attendance status.
 Use 'present', 'absent', or 'unmark'.`